telerik/kendo-ui-core/docs/intro/installation/nuget-install.md

 # NuGet Packages

-[NuGet](https://www.nuget.org) is a popular .NET package manager.
+[NuGet](https://www.nuget.org) is a popular open-source .NET package manager.

+## Overview

 Telerik maintains a number of NuGet packages related to Kendo UI.

-Official releases, service packs and internal builds are available for registered users only.
+All official releases, service packs, and internal builds are available for registered users only.

-## Use the Telerik Private NuGet Feed
+## Telerik Private NuGet Feed

-### Install NuGet Packages
+### Installation

-See the [NuGet installation instructions](http://docs.telerik.com/aspnet-mvc/getting-started/nuget-install) in the UI for ASP.NET MVC documentation.
+To install Telerik NuGet packages, refer to the article on [getting started with the Telerik UI for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/getting-started/nuget-install).

 ### Local Content Distribution

-After installing the packages, the content scripts and stylesheets are copied to your application, as outlined below:
+After installing the packages, the content scripts and stylesheets are copied to your application as follows:
 * `/Scripts/kendo/<version>/`&mdash;Contains the minified JavaScript files.
-* `/Content/kendo/<version>/`&mdash;Consists of the minified CSS files and theme images.
+* `/Content/kendo/<version>/`&mdash;Contains the minified CSS files and theme images.

-## List of Provided Packages
+### Provided Packages

 The NuGet Feed provides the following packages related to the UI for ASP.NET MVC:

-- `KendoUIProfessional`&mdash;Kendo UI for ASP.NET MVC 5 Commercial.
+* `KendoUIProfessional`&mdash;Kendo UI for ASP.NET MVC 5 Commercial.
-- `KendoUIProfessional.Trial`&mdash;Kendo UI Trial.
+* `KendoUIProfessional.Trial`&mdash;Kendo UI Trial.
-- `KendoUICore`&mdash;Kendo UI Core.
+* `KendoUICore`&mdash;Kendo UI Core.

     > **Important**
     >
-> The [UI for ASP.NET MVC packages](http://docs.telerik.com/aspnet-mvc/getting-started/nuget-install) are listed in a separate section.
+    > The packages for [Telerik UI for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/getting-started/nuget-install) are listed in a separate section.

 ## See Also